 - Condiments e.g. mustard (dijon/whole grain)

-- Edible flowers - to fill in gaps.
-Total brownie points for this one.
+- Edible flowers to fill in gaps.
+Totally not necessary, so you can have extra brownie points for this one.

 When building your board...

-- Get artistic - swirl items like crackers or layer on top of one another.
-I find it deeply satisfying laying things in straight lines.
+- Get artistic.
+Swirl items like crackers or layer on top of one another.

 - Group like-items together for ease of use e.g. veggie sticks and dips, crackers and cheeses.
 This is particularly useful for larger platters.